bbauska/JS-Basics-Unlock/README.md

 different types of numerical data effciently.

-These new data structures introduced in ES6 and beyond significantly expand JavaScript\'s capabilities for handling diverse data types and collections, offering more tools and options for developers to write effcient and clean code.
+These new data structures introduced in ES6 and beyond significantly expand JavaScript&#39;s capabilities for handling diverse data types and collections, offering more tools and options for developers to write effcient and clean code.